TarundeepSingh-SUAS/Buddy-Memory-Allocation-in-FreeRTOS/README.md

      without changes.
 Implementing calloc and realloc is a plus."

 ## ABSTRACT: 📜
-     Dynamic memory allocation is an important building block in embedded operating systems with small RAM, real-time constraints, and fragmentation which impact system’s reliability.
-The Buddy Memory Allocation algorithm was originally introduced by Donald Knuth as a power-of-two blocksplitting and coalescing (here it means to join two blocks of memory together) scheme for dynamic storage allocation [6] -provides a theoretically efficient model but has seen only limited adoption within kernels like Linux.
-In this project, Buddy Memory Allocation for FreeRTOS was designed and implemented such that it extends the FreeRTOS memory API- malloc(), free(), calloc() and realloc().
-With the goal to offer predictable logarithmic allocation time and significantly lowered fragmentation.
+     Dynamic memory allocation is an important building block in embedded operating systems with small RAM, real-time constraints, and fragmentation, which impact system’s reliability.
+The Buddy Memory Allocation algorithm was originally introduced by Donald Knuth as a power-of-two blocksplitting and coalescing scheme (here it means to join two blocks of memory together) for dynamic storage allocation [6] -provides a theoretically efficient model but has seen only limited adoption within kernels like Linux.
+In this project, an allocator based on buddy memory algorithm was designed and implemented such that it extends the FreeRTOS memory API- malloc(), free(), calloc() and realloc().
+With the aim to offer predictable logarithmic allocation time and significantly lowered fragmentation.
      Our approach extends the traditional buddy system analysis [8] and recent augmentations that investigate coalescing efficiency and fragmentation behavior [1], [2].
 This memory allocator is designed for resource constrained systems.
-It exhibits improved memory predictability, higher space utilization, and stable behavior under load compared to the default FreeRTOS heap implementations ((heap_1 to heap_5) )[3].
-Prior studies of dynamic allocation [11] shows that a well engineered buddy allocator can reduce the gap between theoretical models and practical needs of embedded real-time applications.
-This project address to fill this gap by providing a practical model implementation on PineCone BL602 (FreeRTOS).
+It exhibits improved memory predictability, higher space utilization, and stable behavior under load as compared to the FreeRTOS’s default heap implementations ((heap_1 to heap_5) )[3].
+Prior studies of dynamic allocation [11] show that a well engineered buddy memory allocator can reduce the gap between theoretical models and practical needs of embedded real-time applications.
+This project aim to fill this gap by providing a practical model implementation on PineCone BL602 (FreeRTOS).

 ### Keywords:Buddy memory allocation algorithm; FreeRTOS; embedded systems; dynamic memory allocation; fragmentation; real-time determinism; block coalescing; performance evaluation; memory management